jerridan/convert-keys-js/README.md

-# convert-keys-js
+# ConvertKeys

-`convert-keys` is a package that provides functions to change the letter casing on object keys.
+`ConvertKeys` is a package that provides functions to change the letter casing on object keys.
 It can handle objects and arrays, converting any deeply-nested keys.
 Whether an array or an object is passed in, it ensures that all keys in the structure are converted accordingly.
 The package includes three functions: `toSnakeCase`, `toCamelCase`, and `toKebabCase`, each of which accepts a structure to convert and an optional mapping of `overrides` for specific key conversions.

 This project was written in TypeScript.

 ## Installation

-Install `convert-keys` via npm or yarn:
+Install `ConvertKeys` via npm or yarn:

 ```bash
 npm install @jerridan/convert-keys